maelys-mcardle/snowflake/docs/snowflake/README.md

                                 Each invocation of OUT is on its own new line.
                                 Devices are positive integers.
 03    >>        DEVICE  BANK    Input from Buttons / etc, as defined by DEVICE.
-                                The value is stored in the BANK after the ENTER key is pressed.
+                                The value is stored in the BANK after the OK key is pressed.
                                 Devices are positive integers.
 04     =        BANK1   BANK2   Copy BANK2 contents to BANK1.
 05   DEL        BANK            Deletes all data associated with BANK.